Skip to content

 })

-This uses a single adapter but the compiled catalogs are broken into small parts on a per-file basis by default (unless a custom generateLoadID is given).
+This uses a single adapter but the catalog modules are broken into small parts on a per-file basis by default (unless a custom generateLoadID is given which may selectively decide to make multiple files share the same catalog).

 This is useful when there are large numbers of messages in individual files.
 It would not make sense making them share the same catalogs because the resulting catalog would be huge.